pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 883 Think Async

+In this days all things are Async, the company number one in microservices called Netflix contribute a lot to the community,  in my work we use microservices architecture each day I leanr more things about this topic

 ##### Day 882 Magic Times

 I think that in my work the time to finish one task is very short, I have some issues to fix, but I can't because they preferred that I release new developments.